 - Tools and Handouts.
-What will you provided to help reinforce learning and transfer it to the attendees' home environments?
+What will you provide to help reinforce learning and transfer it to the attendees' home environments?
 Handouts include resource lists, tips and checklists, activity instructions, toolkits, worksheets, and sample documents.

 - Confirmed Presenters Contact Information.
-A confirmed presenter has the support of her/his institution to participate, including funding for registration and travel.
+A confirmed presenter has the support of his/her institution to participate, including funding for registration and travel.
 Note: Upon receipt of proposal, ACM will contact the CEO/executive director of each presenter's institution to ensure support.

 - Session Description and Title.
 Write with the attendees in mind: what will the session cover and what can attendees expect to take away from the session?
 Keep it simple, clear, and concise.
-Note: Attendees will be asked to rate the session on how accurately the description reflected what what was presented.
+Note: Attendees will be asked to rate the session on how accurately the description reflected what was presented.

 - Session History.
 Has the content be presented at or proposed for any other conference?

 - Audio/Visual Information.
 Includes standard session room equipment and requests information on audio/visual usage during the session.

 - Room Set.
 Choose between Theater Style or Rounds.
 You may also request a different room set which ACM will accommodate if possible.